evelyn-2022/CSNotes/FrontEnd/JavaScript/Asynchronous.md

 ![](./resources/callback-queue.png)

 **Event loop:**
 Event loop looks into the call stack and determines whether it's empty or not.
-If the stack is indeed empty, which means that there's currently no code being executed, then it will take the first **callback** from the **callback queue** and put it on the **call stack** two will be executed.
+If the stack is indeed empty, which means that there's currently no code being executed, then it will take the first **callback** from the **callback queue** and put it on the **call stack** to be executed.
 This is called an **event loop tick**.

 To sum up what happens in the code: